FREESTYLE: Tina Havelock Stevens with Cat Hope: A conversation

 And yes, sometimes I drum my videos live, another immediate read of an impression.
 I just like to keep on layering, being mercurial.
 It also keeps the relationship to the work very much alive.

-CH: This link between FREESTYLE – improvising music performance and documentary film making, inside a goal that is now more or less a public space … there are some interesting tensions there.
-Like for me, improvisation is a key part of your practice.
-I manage to perform both written and improvised work, even my notated composition has improvisation in it somehow.
-How do you relate to improvisation across the two media of video and music?
+CH: This link between FREESTYLE – improvising music performance and documentary film making, inside a goal that is now more or less a public space - there are some interesting tensions there.
+I see improvisation as a key part of your practice.
+I manage to perform both written and improvised work, even my notated composition has improvisation in it somehow, so i consider key to mine too.
+How do you relate to improvisation across the two mediums of video and music?

 THS: Sticks, cameras whatever, I apply myself in the same way.
 I can do rehearsed formalised creations but it’s not so fun, and gives me anxiety.
 I like the element of the loose, of instant human decisions being made, of hearing things you know have come out of the blue.
 This is when I feel like the camera, or sticks are just an extension of my body and my way of seeing and being.